Jack Cassidy: Marriages and children

 Cassidy was married twice.
 His first marriage in 1948 was to actress Evelyn Ward.
 Together they had a son, David, who later became a teen idol.
 They divorced in 1956 and in the same year Cassidy married singer and actress Shirley Jones.
 Cassidy and Jones had three sons, Shaun, Patrick, and Ryan.
-Cassidy's eldest son David later starred with Jones in the musical sitcom The Partridge Family.
+Cassidy's eldest son, David, later starred with Jones in the musical sitcom The Partridge Family.
 Son Shaun also became a teen idol in the late 1970s, starring in The Hardy Boys series, and producing four top-40 records.
 Jones and Cassidy divorced in 1975.

+Cassidy had 12 grandchildren: Katie Cassidy and Beau by his first son David; Caitlin, Jake, Juliet, Caleb, Roan, Lila, and Mairin Cassidy by son Shaun; Cole and Jack by son Patrick; and, Meghan Mae by son Ryan.
+His grandson, Jack Cassidy, was a contestant on the singing competition television show The Voice in 2017.

 Mental health

 In his 1994 autobiography, C'Mon, Get Happy, Cassidy's eldest son David wrote that he became increasingly concerned about his father in the last years of his life.
 The elder Cassidy, who suffered from bipolar disorder and alcoholism, was displaying increasingly erratic behavior.
-In 1974, his neighbors were shocked to see him watering his front lawn naked in the middle of the afternoon.
+In 1974, his neighbors were shocked to see him fully naked, watering his front lawn in the middle of the afternoon.
 Cassidy's second wife, Shirley Jones, described a similar incident when she found him sitting naked in a corner of their house, reading a book.
 Jones said to him that they had to get ready to do a show, and he calmly looked up and said, "I know now that I'm Christ".
 In December 1974, Cassidy was hospitalized in a psychiatric facility for 48 hours.
 At that time, Jones found out that he had been previously diagnosed with bipolar disorder.